nexussjcet/Crushathon/README.md

 Licensed under the **MIT License**—hack, mod, and explore freely.

 ---
-Enjoy chatting with Ada and immerse yourself in the cyberpunk AI experience!
+Enjoy chatting with Ada and immerse yourself in the girlfriend experience!